 |

-May 20, 2013 – TORNADOES KILL 24 & INJURE 212 when an EF5 tornado ravaged Moore, Oklahoma, and adacent areas, with peak winds at 210 miles per hour, part of a larger system which produced several other tornadoes across the Great Plains over the previous two days, including five that struck portions of Central Oklahoma on May 19.
-The increase in wind speed after geomagnetic storms increases the momentum of moving storm cells and the Coreolis Force powers anticlockwise rotation of storm cells of ionized droplets which transform the angular momentum of moving charges into moments and sum of moments into a dipole field along the rotation axis which attracts cloud droplets toward the ground.
+TORNADO DYNAMICS The increase in wind speed along storm fronts after geomagnetic storms increases the momentum of moving storm cells and the Coriolis Force powers anticlockwise rotation of storm cells of iodized droplets which transform the momentum of moving charges into dipole moments and the sum of moments into a dipole field which induces a voltage potential attracting cloud droplets toward the ground.

 |